yk1932/yk1932.github.io/README.md

 # yk1932.github.io
-Communications Lab

-### Project Name:
+# Project Name:

 30 Minute Film Festival Website (30MFF)

-### Project Description:
+# Project Description:

-What is the project, what is the overall concept and theme, and what kind of experience you were striving to create?
+### What is the project, what is the overall concept and theme, and what kind of experience you were striving to create?

-### Process:
+# Process:

+### How did you go about implementing the concept?

-### Reflection and Evaluation:
+# Reflection / Evaluation:

+### This should bookend the inital concept and talk about whether your expectations and goals were met in the process of building the final working version.